radicaledouard/hexdump-toolkit/README.md

 # hexdump-toolkit

-> A hexdump analysis toolkit in C
+A hexdump analysis and binary inspection toolkit.
+Parse, filter, and visualize binary data.

-## Overview

-A fast, minimal hexdump tool for binary analysis.
-Supports custom formatters, diffing, and pattern search.

 ## Features